taylortom/taylortom/AAT.md

 ---
 ## ✅ Data + networking

-Server state (REST + WebSockets)

-TanStack Query (React Query)
+### Server state (REST + WebSockets) : TanStack Query (React Query)
 Handles:

-fetch lifecycle
+- fetch lifecycle

-caching
+- caching

-retries
+- retries

-mutations
+- mutations

-background refetch
+- background refetch

 This keeps your UI logic clean since your app is predominantly server-state driven.

-Realtime
+Realtime:

 Native WebSockets (or Socket.IO if you already use it server-side)